 My novel Waveland. which follows the story of a wayward, brave and troubled Freedom Summer volunteer, has just been released by a press that is a response to this Brave New World, The Head and the Hand, a “craft publisher” that is defiantly locavore, attentive to detail, and adept at social media.
 Their books are gorgeous, and they may well be the future of publishing.

-At the same time, I will admit to being gratified to learn that a recent manuscript was accepted by Tor, an old-school publisher of Science Fiction.
+At the same time, I will admit to being gratified to learn that my next novel was accepted by Tor, an old-school publisher of Science Fiction.
 I recieved a a 2010 National Endowment for the Arts Fellowship in Fiction on the basis of a chapter of this very strange novel, Judenstaat, an alternative history which owes something to George Orwell and Philip K. Dick.
 Judenstaat considers the consequences of a Jewish state established in Germany.
 Even novels about invented history require research, and Judenstaat led me to study Yiddish in Vilna, as well as to travel to former East Germany and once again, to Israel, where I took a careful look at how difficult history was presented and erased in monuments and museums across both countries.
-I completed that book during residences at Yaddo, the Edward Albee Barn, and I-Park.

-Since my return to Philadelphia, I have taught at Community College of Philadelphia where I established a Creative Writing Certificate Program and Coordinate their English Degree.
+Meanwhile, since 1993, I have taught at Community College of Philadelphia where I established a Creative Writing Certificate Program and coordinated their English Degree.
 I have also taught at the University of the Arts and the University of Pennsylvania’s College of General Studies where I designed a six-week course on Writing and Researching Historical Fiction.
 My novels have been taught at colleges throughout the country, most notably at the University of Miami, where Moses in Sinai is assigned reading in a class called “Bad Jews.”